-8. Melt the carob chips in a double broiler over low heat.
-Note: If you don't have a double broiler, fill a saucepan halfway with water and place a heat safe bowl on top to melt the carob chips in.
+8. Melt the carob chips in a double boiler over low heat.
+Note: If you don't have a double boiler, fill a saucepan halfway with water and place a heat safe bowl on top to melt the carob chips in.
 Be sure to leave room for steam to vent.

 9. Add vegetable oil to the melted carob chips and mix well.